NoviBuilder/novi-plugin-rd-mailform/README.md

 # novi-plugin-rd-mailform
 Novi Builder Plugin for visual [RD Mailform](https://github.com/TemplatemonsterPlugins/rd-mailform) customization

-## How to Intall
+## How to Install
-You should follow several simple steps to intall this plugin:
+You should follow several simple steps to install this plugin:
 * Copy the novi-plugin-rd-mailform.js file to your path/to/novibuilder/plugins folder.
 * Launch NoviBuilder